germany insider facts

 One room is devoted to the Brothers Grimm, with special exhibitions every now and then.

-Interesting museums in Hanau's suburbs include the Frühhistorisches Museum (Prehistoric Museum) in the old castle in Steinheim and the museum in Grossauheim.
+• Frühhistorisches Museum (Prehistoric Museum) in the old castle in Hanau-Steinheim gives you an insight about work and life in past ages.

 Under the concept living museums all museums offer workshops for children and adults.
 You can even celebrate your kid's birthday in a museum.